cescobaz/arduino-cli-scripts/README.md

 # Development scripts for arduino-cli

+A couple of shell scripts/template to make development smoother.

 ## Project compilation via arduino-cli

 In order to compile your Arduino project you have to [create a sketch.yaml file](https://arduino.github.io/arduino-cli/0.35/sketch-project-file/).